giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 </div>

 <p align="justify">
 With regard to our research question, we found that popular rumors about the perpetrator of the Nord Stream pipeline sabotage are strongly reflected in the Twitter discourse.
 Regarding our first hypothesis (<b><i>H</i><sub>1</sub></b>), we find a relatively high prevalence of Tweets suspecting the United States to be behind the Nord Stream sabotage.
-Further, contrary to our expectation (<b><i>H</i><sub>2</sub></b>), only a relatively small fraction of Tweets in our corpus discusses Russia as a potential perpetrator.
-Moreover, while the report of an alleged "pro-Ukrainian" group is referenced in a relatively large number of Tweets, it is mostly viewed as a distraction from the true perpetrator, as opposed to our assumption (<b><i>H</i><sub>3</sub></b>).
+However, contrary to our expectation (<b><i>H</i><sub>2</sub></b>), only a relatively small fraction of Tweets in our corpus discusses Russia as a potential perpetrator.
+Moreover, while the report of an alleged "pro-Ukrainian" group is referenced in a relatively large number of Tweets, it is mostly viewed as a distraction from the true perpetrator, as opposed to what we expected to find (<b><i>H</i><sub>3</sub></b>).
 Finally, in support of (<b><i>H</i><sub>4</sub></b>), we find the degree of heterogeneity in the prevalence of popular rumors to vary relatively greatly across the communities.
 </p>

 <p align="justify">